adamazon/adamazon-code/README.md

 high subjectivity it could bring.
 The review can also be faked, exaggerated or unknowingly influenced by others' opinion (see the [social proof](https://en.wikipedia.org/wiki/Social_proof)).
 The purpose of this project is to understand the factors that influence online reviews of products and to what degree.
-Exmaples of such factors are rating history for a single product, rating history of an individual or metadata about the product itself, extracted information about product's picture, such as its color and others.
+Examples of such factors are rating history for a single product, rating history of an individual or metadata about the product itself, extracted information about product's picture, such as its color and others.
 Based on these factors, the objective is to investigate the reliability of an evaluation and to what extent can the evaluation's range be predicted.